I support individual adults and adolescents from my Practice in Herne Hill, South London.

 Areas of counselling I deal with

-Thereafter, the fee for ongoing individual 50-minute sessions is £70.
-I accept bank transfer or cash.
+Thereafter, the fee for ongoing individual 50-minute sessions is £80 by bank transfer.

 During lockdown I am offering online sessions to NHS workers at concessionary rates of £50 per session.